ijsf/mtadocs/README.md

 * Similar to the previous issue, templates and files are lost.
 * Image tags are not converted properly.
 * Spaces in links are not converted properly (must be converted to _).
+* Convert / links to relative ./ links.